csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 ## Prep Work
 The data is downloaded, skimmed, prepared, cleaned, and manipulated.
 This section deals with all the dirty work prior to the actual analysis and visualization.
 The prep-work lays the foundation of our data problem solving, and takes more than twice the time and effort as the analysis.

-If you are more interested with the analysis, and results, you can jump ahead to [Data Summary] (link here).
+If you are more interested with the analysis, and results, you can jump ahead to [Data Summary](#data-summary).

 ### Step 1: Collect Data
 * Download Divvy datasets containing all trip data occuring in 2020 (Jan-Dec).